Oscar Holmes

-Oscar Wayman Holmes (31 January 1916, Dunbar, West Virginia – 5 November 2001, Mitchellville, Maryland) was a trailblazing Naval Aviator in World War II and civilian flight controller, the first African American in each position.
+Oscar Wayman Holmes (31 January 1916 – 5 November 2001) was an American naval aviator in World War II and civilian flight controller, the first African-American in each position.

 Biography

 Holmes graduated from Garnet High School in Charleston, West Virginia, in 1932, West Virginia State College in 1936 with a B.S. and Ohio State University the following year with a master's degree in chemistry.
 He taught chemistry (a subject he did not like) for three years at Claflin College, a historically black school in Orangeburg, South Carolina.
 In 1940, he went to work for the Erie Lighting Company in Erie, Pennsylvania, as a chemical analyst.

 Wanting to become a pilot, he won a scholarship and enrolled in the US government's Civilian Pilot Training Program.
 He obtained his private pilot's license by 1941.

 Later that year, he applied to become an air traffic controller for the Civil Aeronautics Administration, a position that required a pilot's license and a college degree.
 The application and his acceptance were both handled by telegram.
-After training, he was assigned to the New York traffic control center, becoming the first African-American traffic controller.
-He was very light skinned, and his superiors were unaware he was not white until he had to fill out a questionnaire.
+After training, he was assigned to the New York traffic control center, becoming the first African-American air traffic controller.
+He was very light skinned, and his superiors were unaware of his African-American heritage until he had to fill out a questionnaire.
 He did well, and Robert L. Johnston, the chief controller at the center, told Holmes he had recommended him for promotion.
 However, it never came.
 Holmes thought for 15 years that Johnston had lied to him, but in 1957 learned that higher ups had rejected him.